tremho/MistLift/doc/Tips and Techiques.md

 function directory, alongside the `src` folder, named `resources`.
 This folder tree will be copied to the build directory as a post-build step.
 Other directory names will not be copied.

+## Webroot files and directories
+It can be convenient to organize asset files under the webroot directory in the same manner as one might do for a conventional web server.
+However, there are limitations and ramifications to doing this you should be aware of.
+First, please see the article [Webroot Resource Redirects](./Webroot%20Resource%20Redirects.md) to understand how large files, binary files, or certain files designed for streaming should come from another static server location and be redirected as though they originated at webroot.
+The second thing to understand is that every directory and subdirectory made within the webroot tree forces the deployment of a new _fileserve_ handler.
+This is necessary because of the way AWS path resolution and routing behaves.
+As much as possible, try to keep all of your files within a single directory to minimize this overhead.
+Too many nested directories may cause a problem in deployment.